AG-25/net-pay-calculator-web-app/README.md

 ## Running the Unittests and Application Locally:
 1. Clone the repository:
     >> git clone `https://github.com/AG-25/net-pay-calculator-web-app`
-1. Install Python version 3.8 or a later version.
+1. Install Python 3.8 or a later version.
 The most recent version of Python can be downloaded from: https://www.python.org/downloads/
 1. Install the Python modules listed in "requirements.txt" using pip:
    >> pip install requirements.txt
 1. Run the unittests by navigating to the project root and entering the following command in a terminal:
    >> python -m unittest test_app.py
-1. To run the application locally, set a "SECRET_KEY"* environment variable to a random string and then enter the following command in a terminal to start a Flask test server:
+1. To run the application locally, set the "SECRET_KEY"* environment variable (this can be any string) and then enter "flask run" in a terminal to start a Flask test server:
+   >> export SECRET_KEY=key-that-cannot-be-guessed
    >> flask run

 *Note that the "SECRET_KEY" environment variable is used by Flask as a cryptographic key.